| RAID Data RecoveryRAID Rebuilding With

 simply take the sector number where the partition table is located,

 and clone the disk to a file starting with this sector.
+The next step is to find the stripe size.
+This

 is a very critical step and you must be absolutely sure.
 Typically